raspberrypilearning/laser-tripwire/extras.md

 You'll also need:

-- A Laser Pointer (red works best)
+- A laser pointer (red works best)
-- A Drinking Straw
+- A drinking straw
 - A box or plastic container